The Open-PSA Model Exchange Format¶

 Deviations from the Open-PSA MEF¶

-- Redefinition of constructs (e.g., containers, events, parameters) is an error.
+- Redefinition of fault tree variables (e.g., basic-events, parameters) is an error.

 - Recursive parameters are not allowed.

-- Recursive event-tree rules (instructions) are not allowed.
+- Recursive event-tree rules and links (instructions) are not allowed.

 - An empty text in XML attributes or elements is considered an error.